-Using your Veteran's Benefits at UCR
+Using Your Veteran's Benefits

 Our VASCO (VA certifying official) has military-specific knowledge and experience to clearly explain and help you apply for Veteran's benefits, plus a variety of grants and scholarships.